malemi/cold-start-recommender/README.rst

 Persistence
 -----------

-You can use CSRec in-memory, but, of course, only for testing.
-CSrec at the moment can easily use MongoDB for persistence or, even better a MongoDB replica set.
+You can use CSRec purely in-memory for testing or with MongoDB, which you can install on a tmpfs filesystem created in your RAM (on Linux, see http://edgystuff.tumblr.com/post/49304254688/how-to-use-mongodb-as-a-pure-in-memory-db-redis-style).
+If using a RAM partition, please make a replica set!

-Why using a replica set?
+(Why using a replica set?
 Because you can have the primary DB in memory, and two other secondaries on disk.
-If the primary goes down, you still can use CSRec at lower performances, but without any data loss.
+If the primary goes down, you still can use CSRec at lower performances, but without any data loss.)

 Examples: